RTBHOUSE/big-bang-py/README.md

         # Logging time!
         logger.info('* THE GREAT BIRD IS LISTENING *')
         ```
+- Flake8 & Pipfile configuration of this repo uses [flake8-print plugin](https://github.com/JBKahn/flake8-print), which will find and warn you about using print statements.
+If they are no longer necessary, remove them.
+But if they are... log there!

-- Learn more about logging in digestible form on [Real Python](https://realpython.com/python-logging/).
+- Learn more about logging in a digestible form on [Real Python](https://realpython.com/python-logging/).

     - If you are an adventurous programmer that knows no fear, there is [official documentation](https://docs.python.org/3/library/logging.html) waiting out there.
-Bear in mind that because of this document, and its unnecessary complexity, a lot of people were scared off to the Sad Kingdom of Prints.
+Bear in mind that because of this document, and its unnecessary complexity, a lot of people were scared off and keep using prints.

 ## README - Gateway to your Code